ottorinobruni/TextCase/README.md

 # TextCase

-The TextCase library collection helps changing the cases of existing texts.
+The TextCase library lets you manipulate strings from one case-styling to another.

 There are the cases currently available:
 - UpperCase
 - LowerCase